cybergeekgyan/Master-OpenCV-Algorithms-and-Techniques/README.md

 **Step 3: Perform bitwise ‘and’ operation**

 At last, we perform bitwise ‘and’ operation on the original image and the mask image to get only the color we want.

+# Edge Detection

+Edges are a sudden change in the brightness of the image.
+The significant transitions in the brightness of the image are used to calculate the edges in an image.
+Edge detection is used for various image processing purposes.
+One of them is to sharpen the images.
+Sharpening of images is done to make the images more clear.
+Edge detection is used to enhance the images and image recognition becomes easier.

+The canny edge detection algorithm is mostly used to detect the edges in an image.

+OpenCV contains the function cv2.Canny() for edge detection.

+cv2.Canny(img, 50, 150)

+First parameter is the image data, the second parameter is the lower threshold value and the third parameter is the upper threshold value.
+You need to try different values for tuning the edge detection algorithm.